facebookincubator/ForgeArmory/ttps/cloud/aws/iam/enumerate-iam/README.md

 ## Arguments

 - **detect**: If set to true, the TTP will query CloudTrail to determine if the IAM enumeration was logged.
+(Default: true)
 - **eiam_path**: Specifies the location to clone and manage the enumerate-iam tool.
+(Default: /tmp/enumerate-iam)
 - **extended_scan**: When set to true, the TTP will use the extended AWS APIs to enumerate permissions.
   Note that this will take longer but will provide more accurate results.
+  (Default: false)

 ## Pre-requisites